French brig Euryale (1863): U.S. court case

 The final point considered by the Supreme Court was the decisions of the inferior courts on the merits of the case.
 The Supreme Court considered that the distance the Sapphire anchored away from the Euryale was sufficient, as had been testified by experienced pilots, and no complaint had been made before the accident.
 However the Supreme Court agreed with the inferior courts that the Sapphire, by only using a single anchor, had failed to make herself secure.
 They found that the ship's second anchor had not been used until the first anchor had failed.
 The court found some failings with the actions taken by the crew of the Euryale, whose captain was not on board.
 The justices determined that her first officer had not been on deck since 11 pm and the third officer, called to the deck at 3 am, had failed to recognize the danger of the approaching Sapphire.
 They recorded that the third officer did not return to the deck until minutes before collision and that the action he ordered, hoisting of the jib, was correct but too late to avoid the collision.
 The court recorded that the Euryales watchman made a report to his seniors between 4 am and 5 am notifying them of the danger posed by the approaching Sapphire.
 In its decision the court found both parties at fault, overturning the decisions of the inferior courts and ordered damages split equally between the two parties.

 However, before the Supreme Court could render a verdict the Euryale was wrecked on Starbuck Island, an uninhabited reef in the Central Pacific, on 4 March 1870.
-She was commanded at the time by Lieutenant Chauviniere who noted a very strong westerly current.
+She was commanded at the time by Lieutenant des Portes, future rear-admiral.